 Once you know the type of the skirt, calculate the radius from the center to the waistband:

-waist - 2 stands for the waist measurement diminished by 2 cm (seam allowance).
+- 2 at the end of each formula stands for the measurement diminished by 2 cm (seam allowance).

 Then, calculate the fabric length you need according to this formula: